followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/argumentAxis/axisDivisionFactor.md

 For axes displaying numbers, the distance between major ticks depends on two interconnected options: **axisDivisionFactor** and [tickInterval](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/tickInterval/).
 Consider that you have specified both these options.
 If the specified tick interval leads the pixel distance between two ticks to being less than the **axisDivisionFactor** value, this tick interval will be ignored.

 Use the **axisDivisionFactor** option only if you need to set the distance between ticks not knowing the axis values.
 Otherwise, use the **tickInterval** option.

-[note]If the **axisDivisionFactor** value causes [axis labels](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/label/) to overlap, this value will be ignored.
 <!--/fullDescription-->